Diaby shines to down Dortmund and send Leverkusen second - RFI

 Leverkusen took the lead in the 14th minute when they returned a clearance kick by Dortmund goalkeeper Roman Buerki, which was snapped up by Leon Bailey on the halfway line.

-The Jamaica winger put in a superb diagonal pass to Diaby who sprinted away from the Dortmund defence and fired past Buerki on 14 minutes.
+The Jamaica winger put in a terrific diagonal pass to Diaby who sprinted away from the Dortmund defence and fired past Buerki on 14 minutes.

-Dortmund equalised midway through the second-half when Brandt hit the far bottom corner from 25 yards out and squandered another chance moments later.
+Dortmund equalised midway through the second half when Brandt hit the far bottom corner from 25 yards out.
+He then squandered another chance moments later.

 England winger Jadon Sancho also fired wide as both sides had a string of chances.

-Diaby then put in superb work to put Wirtz in enough space to fire the winner past Buerki.
+Diaby then did brilliantly to put Wirtz in enough space to steer the winner past Buerki.

 Wolfsburg are fifth, level with Dortmund on 29 points, after a 2-0 win at Mainz thanks to goals by Polish midfielder Bartosz Bialek and Dutch striker Wout Weghorst.